Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 Choose a Suitable Variety

 Blueberries come in different varieties suited for different USDA hardiness zones.
 They do well in zones 4 to 10.
 So, what would work in Texas?
-We advise that you go with southern highbush varieties and rabbiteye blueberries.
+The best blueberries in Texas to use are the southern highbush varieties or the rabbiteye blueberries.

 These work in zones 5 through 10 and are ideal for the warm climate in Texas.
 If you live in zones 5 to 10, favor the southern highbush options.

 These should be at least 1.8 meters apart.
 You can use these varieties to make desserts or even eat them fresh.